We are proud to work alongside a network of partners who share our commitment to safer, smarter maritime operations.

 MWI is supported by ESA-BIC, benefiting from financial support and access to a network of space and data experts.

-This collaboration provides access to satellite data and expertise to:
+This collaboration provides access to satellite data.

 MWI also participates in research programmes aimed at improving real-time weather alerting, particularly for convective phenomena.